geek8mInd/moneyphp_laravel10/README.md

 Note: This command will logged-out your MySQL session but definitely the MySQL service will be running in the background.

-8. On the project folder (i.e. ) moneyphp_laravel10 run this artisan command:
+8. On the project folder (i.e. moneyphp_laravel10), run this command to install all dependencies: composer install

+Note: This will create the /vendor folder and all libraries are to be enlisted here on per folder basis.

-php artisan migrate
+9. On the project folder (i.e. moneyphp_laravel10) run this artisan command: php artisan migrate

 Note: This command will create the database tables through running the migration files.

-9. Next, on the project folder run this command to populate entries of `currencies` table: php artisan db:seed
+10. Next, on the project folder run this command to populate entries of `currencies` table: php artisan db:seed

 Note: This command will run the CurrenciesSeeder.
 A confirmation message will be displayed once the artisan command completed its job.

-10. Then, on the project folder run this command to display the MoneyObject project on your browser. php artisan serve
+11. Then, on the project folder run this command to display the MoneyObject project on your browser. php artisan serve

 Note: Usually this command will show the following message where default port is set to 8000 (see below)